top of page

 Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching (Heb.
 10:23–25).

-There is no such thing as faith known only to God, nor is worship concealed in one's spirit.
-Just as our family, marital, or business relationships are public, our belief in God must be.
-Liturgy is a public service of worship celebrated by and welcomes everyone who comes.
-Moreover, worship is a positive thing.
-To "worship in the Spirit and in truth" is to understand that God is not the total of the Law of Moses, nor is he limited to mere religious observance.
-It is both sacramental and prayerful, realizing that God's ways are higher than our ways and his thoughts than our thoughts (Isa.
+There is no such thing as faith known only to God, nor is worship meant to be hidden in one's mind.
+Just as our family, marital, or business relationships are public, so too must our faith in God be public.
+Liturgy is a public service of worship that welcomes everyone who comes.
+Worship is a positive act, not a duty.
+To "worship in the Spirit and in truth" is to understand that God is not limited to the Law of Moses or to mere religious observance.
+True worship is both sacramental and prayerful, recognizing that God's ways are higher than our ways and his thoughts higher than our thoughts (Isa.
 55:8–9).
-Truthfully, the Father presents his ways in the divine sacraments (Greek: mustēria; G3466, "mysteries") of baptism and communion; he reveals his thoughts in the public reading and teaching of Scripture (1 Tim.
+The Father reveals his ways in the divine sacraments (Greek: mustēria, G3466, "mysteries") of baptism and communion, and he shows his thoughts in the public reading and teaching of Scripture (1 Tim.
 4:13; 2 Tim.
 3:16–17).

 Conclusion

-Worship is meant to be shared with others.
-The Greek term latreia, meaning "worship," relates to "liturgy," which refers to the work of the people.
-Worship is both a private act and a public display of faith, much like our everyday relationships.
-The Bible teaches the importance of coming together to encourage one another and honor God through structured worship.
-The author of Hebrews wrote, "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching" (Heb.
+The Greek word latreia, meaning "worship," connects to liturgy, which refers to the work of the people.
+Worship involves both personal devotion and public expression of faith, just as the relationships we maintain in daily life do.
+The Bible urges believers to gather together to encourage one another and honor God through structured worship.
+As the author of Hebrews writes, "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching" (Heb.
 10:25).

-Worship includes essential practices like sacraments and the public reading and teaching of Scripture, which help us understand God's will.
-It should be orderly so God can work through it as He chooses within the community.
-When we worship together, we each bring our gifts in a way that honors God and strengthens the church.
-True worship, in Spirit and truth, involves our thoughts, emotions, and connections with others.
-It is a shared act of praise and service that encourages and strengthens believers in their faith.
+Worship encompasses essential practices, such as the sacraments and the public reading and teaching of Scripture, which guide us in understanding God's will.
+It should be orderly so God can work through it within the community.
+When we worship together, each of us brings our gifts in ways that honor God and build up the church.
+True worship in Spirit and truth engages our minds, hearts, and relationships with others.
+It is a shared act of praise and service that encourages and strengthens all believers in their faith.

 Prayer